Preserving and Protecting History

 The museum building, built in circa 1861, served as a hotel or boarding house throughout most of its history.
 The house was known as the Schock House, Sherman House, Smith Hotel and the Rinehart Hotel.
 It was located on the Sauk Trail and the horse and carriages stopped as well as the stage coaches to enjoy a warm meal and a night’s rest to weary travelers.

-The building was acquired by Charles and Vera Pabreza in the middle of the 1900’s.
+The building was acquired by Charles and Vera Pabreza in the mid 1900’s.
 The Pabreza children, George, Bob and Pat (Bellaire) donated the house to the Edwardsburg Area Historical Collection in 2001.
 With many volunteer hours, it was turned into a museum.
 In 2005, a new section was added to the existing house.
 This two-story building structure, although larger, is similar to a portion of the house that burned in 1986.